puppetlabs/puppet-docs/source/guides/faq.markdown

 name, this variable will still contain the server's fqdn.)
 * `$serverip` --- Provided by the puppet master; contains the master server's IP address.
 * `$serverversion` --- Provided by the puppet master; contains the puppet master's current version.
+* `$settings::<name of setting>` --- Provided by the puppet master; exposes all of the master's [configuration settings](./configuring.html) as variables in the `settings` namespace.
+Note that other than `$environment`, the agent's settings aren't available in manifests.
+Added in Puppet 2.6.0.

 ### Can I access environment variables with Facter?